 Travel as light as possible.
 One piece of luggage per person is our rule, even if you’re a teen girl.
 We purchased little rolling bags and backpacks so our little ones could even carry their own bags.
 Did you know that rolling clothing instead of folding saves on space?
 You would be surprised how much more you can fit in a piece of luggage.
 Don’t pack unnecessary things, if you have 3 girls you don’t each need to bring a hair dryer.
 Most hotels have hair dryers so I don’t usually ever bother bringing one.

 Use the SkyCap for curbside check-in.
 It’s only a few dollars per bag and when you’re traveling with 6 kids it is so worth it.
 Take my word for it, I am speaking from experience.
 They can take care of car seats and strollers too.
 It saved us so much time and aggravation.
+Everybody was in a much better mood from the start.

 Choose good luggage.
 I prefer 4-Wheel Spinners which means you can easily guide and steer your way through busy airports.
 They’re also easier for kids to control.
 Choose ones that are lightweight and have plenty of room and a couple storage pockets.
-Have the kids try them out at the store to make sure they can handle their own luggage.
+Have the kids try them out in the store to make sure they can handle their own luggage.

 Have medications available.
 I have a few kids that I didn’t know had motion sickness and ear aches.
 Be prepared for that, it will make your trip much more pleasant.
 Also keep any daily medication with you in case your luggage is misplaced or delayed.
 Even if you’re traveling by car it’s much more convenient to have daily medication within arms reach.